AbhikChowdhury6/website/README.md

 some fun notes
 - use curl ifconfig.me to get my ip
 - ip route will show you some handy network interfaces
+- for session managment use cookies with the attributes
+    - secure
+    - http only?
+    - encrypted?

+types of cookies
+- refresh token
+- access token
+- anti Cross site request fogery (csrf) token

+remember to use the  Strict-Transport-Security headers to oly communicate over https

+remember to sanitize and validate input fields